Arugam Bay, Beach Sri Lanka

 Where is Arugam Bay in Sri Lanka?

-Arugam Bay is located in the South East of Sri Lanka
+Arugam Bay is located on the southeast coast of Sri Lanka

 When is the best time to visit Arugam Bay?